Kerala Nadvathul Mujahideen: Conferences

-on 2022 December 29,30,31&2023 January 1(4days) @Kozhikkode (Calicut)

 Institutions

 In Kerala, KNM has set up many arts and science colleges such as Jamia Nadwiyya Edavanna and Jamia Salafia Pulikkal, professional colleges like Jamia Salafia Pharmacy College, Arabic colleges, madrassas, training colleges and orphanages.

 Jamia Salafiya Pulikkal

 This is the first institution of the Kerala Nadvathul Mujahideen.

 Jamia Nadwiyya Edavanna

 Kerala Nadvathul Mujahideen founded Jamia Nadwiyya Edavanna in 1964.
 It is a group of education institutions consisting of Nursing College, Training College, Teachers Training Institute, Arts and Science College, Higher Secondary School for Girls, Residential High School, and Thahfeezul Quran.
 The campus is located in Edavanna, in Malappuram district, Kerala.
-With a student strength of 2500 during the academic year 2007-’08, JNE has grown into a large campus spread over 27 acres of land and sufficient infrastructural facilities.
-A rich blend of qualified and experienced academicians and researchers drawn from various disciplines handle the sessions for the students undergoing the undergraduate and postgraduate degrees at JNE.
+With a student strength of 2500 during the academic year 2007-8, JNE has grown into a large campus spread over 27 acres of land and sufficient infrastructural facilities.
+A rich blend of qualified and experienced academics and researchers drawn from various disciplines handle the sessions for the students undergoing the undergraduate and postgraduate degrees at JNE.